 Big droplets have a greater mass and will fall with a relatively higher velocity, during their descent they overtake and collide with smaller lighter droplets.
 This will make them grow even larger and in their wake they tend to take along other small droplets.
 At this point precipitation has started.

-For drops to continue to fall they must be heavier (from gravitational force) than buoyancy and drag combined.
+For drops to continue to fall they must be heavier (by gravitational force) than buoyancy and drag combined.

 Continuous precipitation indicates usually a thick extensive cloud layer (Nimbostratus cloud) and not likely to clear in a short period of time.
 A stable warm front is associated with this type of weather.
 Intermittent, showery precipitation usually comes with a unstable cold or occluded cold front with Cumuliform clouds and you may expect clear skies between the, sometimes heavy, precipitation.

-This type is found in low level stable type stratus clouds in combination with Nimbostratus.
+This type is found in low level stable type stratus clouds in combination with Nimbostratus clouds.
 The drops are fine and close together, visibility can be reduced significantly if the drizzle becomes heavier (+).

-The most common type of precipitation when temperatures are above zero, its a liquid water drop and they are thousands of times larger than a cloud drop (which stays afloat).
+This is the most common type of precipitation when temperatures are above zero, its a liquid water drop and they are thousands of times larger than a cloud drop (which normally stays afloat).
 If temperatures are subzero then snow flakes are created.
 The intensity may vary from light (-), moderate to heavy (+) depending on the stability and cloud type associated with the rain and the latitude as cloud water content (and temperature) is lower in the higher latitudes.

-When flying in winter time this form of precipitation is a challenge for most general aviation pilots as this may form clear ice on aircraft surfaces.
+When flying in winter time this form of precipitation is a real challenge for most general aviation pilots as this may form clear ice on aircraft surfaces.